Series Reading Program

 After students complete each book, they will be allowed to take an AR tests here at school during school hours.

-We look forward to kicking off this exciting program!
-This information will also be added to our school website.
-As we add series to our school collection, they will be posted here for students to see.
-If you would like to donate a series to our school, please contact Cherylyn Markovich at Cherylyn.Markovich@pinecrestnv.org.
+We look forward to kicking off this exciting program again this school year!
+If you would like to donate a series to our school, please contact Christy Grismanauskas at Christine.Grismanauskas@pinecrestnv.org.
 Remember that every $20 worth of donations is equal to one volunteer hour!
 Please reach out to your child’s teacher or administration if you have any further questions.

 Committed to Excellence,